Führerbunker: End of World War II

-Late in the evening of 29 April, Krebs contacted Jodl by radio: "Request immediate report.
+Late in the evening of 29 April, Krebs contacted Jodl by radio:

+Request immediate report.
 Firstly of the whereabouts of Wenck's spearheads.
 Secondly of time intended to attack.
 Thirdly of the location of the Ninth Army.
 Fourthly of the precise place in which the Ninth Army will break through.
-Fifthly of the whereabouts of General Rudolf Holste's spearhead."
-In the early morning of 30 April, Jodl replied to Krebs: "Firstly, Wenck's spearhead bogged down south of Schwielow Lake.
+Fifthly of the whereabouts of General Rudolf Holste's spearhead.

+In the early morning of 30 April, Jodl replied to Krebs:

+Firstly, Wenck's spearhead bogged down south of Schwielow Lake.
 Secondly, Twelfth Army therefore unable to continue attack on Berlin.
 Thirdly, bulk of Ninth Army surrounded.
-Fourthly, Holste's Corps on the defensive."
+Fourthly, Holste's Corps on the defensive.

-SS-Brigadeführer Wilhelm Mohnke, commander of the centre government district of Berlin, informed Hitler during the morning of 30 April that he would be able to hold for less than two days.
+SS- Wilhelm Mohnke, commander of the centre government district of Berlin, informed Hitler during the morning of 30 April that he would be able to hold for less than two days.
 Later that morning, Weidling informed Hitler that the defenders would probably exhaust their ammunition that night and again asked him for permission to break out.
 Weidling finally received permission at about 13:00.
 Hitler shot himself later that afternoon, at around 15:30, while Eva took cyanide.
-Hitler and Eva's lifeless bodies were wrapped in blankets.
-In accordance with Hitler's instructions, his and Eva's bodies were burned in the garden behind the Reich Chancellery.
-Goebbels became the new Head of Government and Chancellor of Germany (Reichskanzler) in accordance with Hitler's last will and testament.
-Reichskanzler Goebbels and Bormann sent a radio message to Dönitz at 03:15, informing him of Hitler's death, and that he was the new Head of State and President of Germany (Reichspräsident), in accordance with Hitler's last will and testament.
+In accordance with Hitler's instructions, his and Eva's lifeless bodies were wrapped in blankets, carried outside, and burned.
+Goebbels became the new Head of Government and Chancellor of Germany in accordance with Hitler's last will and testament.
+Goebbels and Bormann sent a radio message to Dönitz at 03:15, informing him of Hitler's death, and that he was the new Head of State and President of Germany, in accordance with Hitler's last will and testament.

 Krebs talked to General Vasily Chuikov, commander of the Soviet 8th Guards Army, at about 04:00 on 1 May, and Chuikov demanded unconditional surrender of the remaining German forces.
 Krebs did not have the authority to surrender, so he returned to the bunker.
 In the late afternoon, Goebbels had his children poisoned, and he and his wife left the bunker at around 20:30.
 There are several different accounts on what followed.
 According to one account, Goebbels shot his wife and then himself.
-Another account was that they each bit on a cyanide ampule and were given a coup de grâce immediately afterwards.
-Goebbels' SS adjutant Günther Schwägermann testified in 1948 that the couple walked ahead of him up the stairs and out to the Chancellery garden.
+Another account was that they each bit on a cyanide ampule and were given a immediately afterwards.
+Goebbels' SS adjutant Günther Schwägermann testified in 1948 that the couple walked ahead of him up the stairs and out to the chancellery garden.
 He waited in the stairwell and heard the shots, then walked up the remaining stairs and saw the lifeless bodies of the couple outside.
 He then followed Joseph Goebbels' order and had an SS soldier fire several shots into Goebbels' body, which did not move.
 The bodies were then doused with petrol and set alight, but the remains were only partially burned and not buried.